jailbirt/theeye-docs/docs/core-concepts/the-eye-agent/index.md

 ### Windows Bot Installer

-To get the last version of the Windows installer, please contact us.
-We will provide you an installer with last versión of the binary agent.
+NOTE:

-NOTE: The installation script assumes that administrator access is granted and that Powershell V5.0 or greater is installed.
+    - The installation script assumes that administrator access is granted
+    - Powershell V5.0 or greater is installed.

 If you need to debug, develop or if you prefer the manual installation of the agent, keep reading.